gustavochm/phasepy/docs/source/index.rst

 	>>> y_guess, P_guess = [0.2,0.8] , 1
 	>>> bubblePy(y_guess, P_guess, x = [0.5, 0.5], T = 320, model = eos)

-Similarly, liquid-liquid and liquid-liquid-vapour equilibrium can be solved, if were the case, with the same object, eos.
+Similarly, liquid-liquid and vapor-liquid-liquid equilibrium can be solved, if were the case, with the same object (eos).

 Latest source code